Studiobear/svelte-monorepo-starter/README.md

 1.  **`.semaphore`**: Folder containing pipeline files for semaphore ci
 2.  **`apps` & `libs`**: The default lerna monorepo uses `packages` dir for sub-repos.
 You can change this configuration in the lerna.json ("packages") and package.json file ("workspaces")
 3.  **`apps/my-site`**: A sample [Svelte](https://svelte.dev/) site using the [Sapper framework](https://sapper.svelte.dev/).
 Setup for unit testing with jest/testing-library and integration tests with cypress
 4.  **`libs/my-svelte-components-library`**: A sample library for creating svelte components.
-Setup with storybook and unit testing with jest/testing-library
+Setup with [Storybook](https://storybook.js.org/) and unit testing with jest/testing-library
 5.  **`package.json`**: This package file house the dependencies used monorepo-wide.
 Note the "scripts" used for management and CI/CD

 ## Monorepo Management